 19th century photos from Lake Galilee may give us an idea of peasant life: Dark-skinned men, women, and children in raddled clothes, toiling for subsistence.
 They live in disintegrating houses overgrown with white-blossomed Palestinian jasmine.
 Toddlers play in the street naked.
 Children above ten with matted wild hair help their parents’ work.
 Many people suffer skin diseases and bite marks from lake flies.

-Local and international traders probably did pass through every couple of days but there were more significant places around the Sea of Galilee.
+Local and international traders probably did pass through every couple of days together but there were more significant places around the Sea of Galilee.
 They had much better harbors, towers, sheltered basins, shipyard workers, and wood supply.
-Kefar Nachum had only existed since Hasmonean times and lacked expensive public facilities.
+Kefar Nachum had only existed since Hasmonean times and lacked expensive public facilities, safe for a synagogue.

 Only in the 2nd and 3rd centuries was the harbor fortified.
 Unworked field rocks of various shapes and sizes created piers that extended some 30m into the water.
 Still modest in comparison with the ones on the eastern shore, in Hippos or Gadara.
 During Jesus’ lifetime, there might have been some crude basalt piers, if at all.

 The Role of the Border